Points and Miles to Tokyo

 An excellent guide to Tokyo can be found here.
 It is perfect if you want to see the city on your own.
 I was really happy with our guide, though.
 You can also get a free guide to tour Tokyo here.
 I would have done that if I hadn’t already booked a guide.
 Let me know if you use that free service.

 It was cold, and we were tired after this day, so we headed to our next hotel, the Andaz Hyatt (loved it!), and ordered delicious room service.
 Here is my review of the Andaz Hyatt.
-If the Hyatt Centric was cute, the Andaz was the WOW! factor.
-Using points and miles to Tokyo is a dream when you stay in such nice accommodations.
+If the Hyatt Centric was cute, the Andaz was the WOW!
+Factor.
+Using points and miles to Tokyo is a dream come true when you stay in such nice accommodations.
 Having Globalist status makes it even more excellent!

 View of large city with tower